ikculab/dev/Android_TFLite/model_train&test/README.md

 model.save('cnn-fashion.h5')        # saving trained model
 ```

-and call your model by uncommenting;
+After saving your model you can comment the above codes and uncomment the below code to call your model back;
 ```python
 # model = tf.keras.models.load_model('your_model.h5')
 ```